 Welcome To Chet Nichols' Music & Media Web Site

 When Chet began this new website, he wanted to create a unique web experience for his visitors.
 First, he wanted current music, news, reviews and insights available to the people visiting the site.
 At the same time, he wanted the site to be like a historical scrapbook with old pictures, stories and information.
 So, as the site progresses, more and more historical data, music, pictures and stories will be added to make this site more and more like a scrapbook.
-So, as the site grows and grows it will become vast and deep.

 Chet has a very unique story....BUT.....then, again, he is a lot like singer-songwriters and composers world-wide (past-present-and-future), who are inspired by the world enough to create music, songs, stories, films, photographs of what they see and feel and share their inspirations with others.
 So, this site is not so much just about Chet, as it is about people around the world who are also artists "like" Chet.
-Also, this site is a conduit for Chet to share music and creative ideas.
+This site is a conduit for Chet to share music and creative ideas.

 Chet was inducted into The Kansas Music Hall Of Fame in 2008, joining Pat Matheny, Martina McBride, Kansas, Melissa Etheridge and other fine musical artists.
-He has produced almost 30 original music albums of singer-songwriter music in the jazz, folk, country, rock, blues, world, pop and acoustic musical genres.
+He has produced over 30 original music albums of singer-songwriter music in the jazz, folk, country, rock, blues, world, pop and acoustic musical genres.
 As an instrumental composer, he has produce several award-winning albums in the New Age, World, Jazz, Neo-Classical and Easy-Listening genres.

-Chet is also a long-time award-winning film, video, special-effects and animation designer, creative director and executive producer.
+Chet is also a long-time, award-winning film, video, special-effects and animation designer, creative director and executive producer.
 He has numerous nominations and has been awarded numerous Clios, Addys, Gold Medals at the New York International Film Festival, Houston Film Festival, USA Commercial Film Festival and other award events.

 Chet is a vested and long-time Board Member on the SAG/AFTRA Global Nomination Committee for the SAG/AFTRA Awards for excellence in film, video, television, documentaries, and independent film creation, acting performances, production and creative conceptualization.